 CP Tip: The party starts at 7pm, but Disney let’s guests wearing costumes in for the party starting at 4pm.
 (Normally, adult guests may not wear costumes in the parks.)
 Come early and plan on staying until midnight!

 Plan on being at MK all day: Plan on going to the Magic Kingdom in the morning and storing your costume in the lockers near the entrance.
 At 4pm, change into your costume and have your photo taken on Main Street before the crowds arrive at 7pm!

 If you have time: Go visit the Headless Horseman Appearing at Fort Wilderness earlier in the evening.

 Have a magical time!

 Watch out for the headless horseman who leads the Boo To You Parade each evening!!

-Map for the 2016 MNSSHP treat stations is below.
 Disney provides the treating candy bags for free!
-Expect 2017 to have 13 – a lucky number! – trick-or-treating candy stations too!
+There are 13 – a lucky number! – trick-or-treating candy stations too!